emiliofbb/emiliofbb/README.md

 # Hi people 👋

-I am junior software developer from Spain that is interested in all kind of new technologies.
+I am junior software developer from Spain, that is interested in all kind of new technologies.
 I'm very curious and here, in my github profile, I expect to have repositories about all the things that I learn.

 ### What I'm doing right now:

-- Searching a job.
+- Working at KiwandaLabs.
 - Taking photos.
 - Developing some small projects.